hamad-tariq/project_Jarvis/README.md

 # project_Jarvis

-Jarvis is a simple conversational AI program that interacts with users by answering questions based on a knowledge base stored in a JSON file.
+A simple conversational AI program that interacts with users by answering questions based on a knowledge base stored in a JSON file.
 The primary purpose of Jarvis is to provide information and answer queries on a predefined set of topics.

-Working of Jarvis:
+Working:

 Knowledge Base Setup: Jarvis starts by loading its knowledge base from a JSON file named "knowledge_base.json."
 This file contains a list of dictionaries, where each dictionary represents a question and its corresponding answer.